Build System

 third-party/tt-metal

-Runtime (built at configure time)
+Runtime (built at configure time).
+Canonical version file: third-party/tt-metal-version

 LLVM SHA verification